ZOO, GUAYARTE AND MANGLARES CHURUTE – A WEEKEND IN GUAYAQUIL

 It’s been a while since our last blog entry and first of all we wish you all the best for this new year.
-We have been pretty busy during the holidays and the first weeks of the year but finally I found some time for a weekend excursion: I visited a friend of mine in Guayaquil.
+We have been pretty busy during the holidays and the first weeks of the year but finally I found some time for an excursion: I spent a weekend in Guayaquil to visit a friend of mine.

 Since he attended a course in the morning I wandered around on my own and explored the area of the ‘malecon’ (river promenade).
 This time it was not the pretty known Malecon 2000 at the Guayas river, but the river promenade of the Estero Salado (‘salted stream’), the zig-zag bridge and the recently inaugurated Guayarte.
 The park-like river promenade leads all the way long from the zig-zag bridge and ends behind the university of Guayaquil.
 I could observe some fish jumping in the river.

-Guayarte is an urban art, gastronomic and cultural project on both sides of the Estero Salado and connected by the zig-zag bridge.
+Guayarte is an urban art, gastronomic and cultural project on both sides of the Estero Salado, connected by the bridge.
 The more than 50 small buildings on this square are mainly constructed of ship containers and recycled material.
 They host restaurants, bars, cafeterias and a few arts galleries.
 On the square there is also a big fountain and some curtain-like constructions.

 During daytime there was not much movement but my friend had told me that it would get much more interesting at nighttime.

 After his course, I picked up my friend, we had lunch and afterwards we took the bus to the Zoo El Pantanal.
 Normally I´m not a big fan of watching animals in small cages.
 But this zoo was pretty special.
 It is imbedded perfectly in its natural environment of the mangroves at the riverside and is home to rescued animal, animals that had been in private property and that could no longer be cared for or animals from zoos that had closed.
-And it was actually the first zoo through which I walked in a small group with a guide, a quite interesting and educational tour.
+And it was actually the first time I walked through a zoo in a small group with a guide.
+It was a quite interesting and educational tour.

 Later on, we relaxed a bit, had dinner and then headed out again to experience Guayarte at night time.
 It was amazing and a great difference compared to the situation during the day: Now the area was full of people, there was music everywhere but most impressive were the lights.
 In all colors they spotted to the walls and illuminated the above-mentioned curtains.
 I was really impressed.
 It was pretty difficult to find a free table in one of the bars but finally we did and had a few drinks.